mark-wiemer/minecraft-bedrock/README.md

 ### Current work

 - Learn how to use [Regolith](https://github.com/Bedrock-OSS/regolith).
 See [Project Hello Regolith](./projects/helloRegolith/)
 - Inventory management mods in Minecraft Bedrock!
+See [Project Inventory Management](./projects/inventoryManagement/)